Howard Austen

-Howard Austen (born Howard Auster; January 28, 1929 – September 22, 2003) was an American copywriter and stage manager.

-Best known as the longtime companion of writer Gore Vidal, Austen worked at an advertising agency before becoming a stage manager for Broadway productions.
-He also ventured into films, helping to cast To Kill a Mockingbird.
+Howard Austen (born Howard Auster; January 28, 1929 – September 22, 2003) was an American copywriter, theatrical stage manager, and film production assistant.
+Austen is best known as the longtime companion of writer Gore Vidal, with whom he lived for more than fifty years.
+He began his career working in advertising before serving as assistant stage manager for the 1955 Broadway production of Will Success Spoil Rock Hunter? and later assisted with casting for the 1962 film To Kill a Mockingbird.
+He also managed Vidal's personal and financial affairs.

 Early life and career

-Howard Auster was born into a working-class Jewish family and grew up in The Bronx, New York.
+Howard Auster was born into a working-class Jewish family and grew up in the Pelham Parkway area of the Bronx.